kisaragi-hiu/kisaragi-hiu.com/README.md

 `◊define-meta[name]{content ◊tag{content}}` gets expanded to `(define-meta name "content" (tag "content"))`, which is invalid syntax.

 `◊define-meta[name]{◊span{content ◊tag{content}}}` becomes `(define-meta name (span "content" (tag "content")))`.

-## Categories

-The canonical list of categories is taken from `index.ptree`, *not* from all blog posts.
-To add a new category, an entry must be added to `index.ptree`.